Ram-Kumar-4240/Redbus_web_scrape/README.md

 Pandas: For data manipulation.
 ## How to Run the Project:

-Clone the Repository: git clone [repository link] Install Requirements:
+Clone the Repository: git clone [https://github.com/Ram-Kumar-4240/redbus_web_scrape.git] Install Requirements:
 Copy code
 pip install -r requirements.txt
 Scrape Data: Run the Python script for Selenium web scraping to fetch bus route data.
 Upload Data to SQL Database: Store the scraped data in a MySQL database.
 Run Streamlit App:
-arduino
+Arduino
 Copy code
 streamlit run app.py
 Filter Data: Use the app’s intuitive interface to filter bus routes by state, price range, seat availability, and more.